The Wizard of Oz: Cultural impact

 According to the US Library of Congress exhibition The Wizard of Oz: an American Fairy Tale (2010):

 The Wonderful Wizard of Oz is America's greatest and best-loved home-grown fairytale.
 The first totally American fantasy for children, it is one of the most-read children's books ...
 Despite its many particularly American attributes, including a wizard from Omaha, [the 1939 film adaptation] has universal appeal...
 Because of its many television showings between 1956 and 1974, it has been seen by more viewers than any other movie".

-In 1977, Aljean Harmetz wrote The Making of The Wizard of Oz, a detailed description of the creation of the film based on interviews and research; it was updated in 1989.
+In 1977, Aljean Harmetz wrote The Making of The Wizard of Oz, a detailed description of the production of the film based on interviews and archival research.
+It was reissued in paperback in 1984, and again with a new preface by the author for the film's 50th anniversary in 1989.
+Another reissue was released, again with a new preface, shortly before the film's theatrical re-release in 1998.